redhat-cop/vault-config-operator/readme.md

 See the [OLM documentation](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/doc/design/subscription-config.md#env) on how to pass environment variables via a Subscription.
 The variable that are read at client initialization are listed [here](https://github.com/hashicorp/vault/blob/14101f866414d2ed7850648b465c746ac8fda621/api/client.go#L35).

+Additionally, the operator take an option environment variable named `CACHE_VAULT_TOKEN`.
+If set to a value of `"true"`, the operator will cache the Vault clients (and tokens) it creates per tuple of:
+- Vault namespace
+- Kubernetes namespace
+- Kubernetes service account
+- Kubernetes auth engine path
+- Kubernetes auth engine role

+By default, or if the variable is set to any other value, the operator will create a new client with a new token for each request it makes to Vault.

 For certificates, the recommended approach is to mount the secret or configmap containing the certificate as described [here](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/doc/design/subscription-config.md#volumes), and the configure the corresponding variables to point at the files location in the mounted path.

 Here is an example: